nancyvuong/Animal-Crossing-Bingo/README.md

 ```

 * `bingo.py`: The main code to create and run a bingo game
-* `villager_scraper.py`: A webscraper that scrapes `villagerdb.com` to collect all the names of the 397 villagers and writes them to `villagers.txt`
+* `villager_scraper.py`: A webscraper that scrapes `villagerdb.com` to collect all the names of the 397 villagers and writes them to `villagers.txt` Update 06/20/2021: `villager_scraper.py` no longer works on villagerdb.com

 # `data`
 * `villagers.txt`: A text file containing names of all 397 villagers from Animal Crossing: New Horizons.
 If it has been deleted then running bingo.py will generate a new one.
+* Update 06/30/2021: Please do not delete this file as villagerdb.com has changed their website in a way that `villager_scrapper.py` no longer works